 Auto-download missing packages with Gradle

-When you run a build from the command line, Gradle can automatically download missing SDK packages that a project depends on, as long as the corresponding SDK license agreements have already been accepted using the SDK Manager.
+When you run a build from the command line or Android Studio, Gradle can automatically download missing SDK packages that a project depends on, as long as the corresponding SDK license agreements have already been accepted in the SDK Manager.

 When you accept the license agreements using the SDK Manager, Android Studio creates a licenses directory inside the SDK home directory.
 This licenses directory is necessary for Gradle to auto-download missing packages.

-Gradle will now be able to automatically download missing packages your project depends on.
+Gradle can now automatically download missing packages your project depends on.

 Note that this feature is automatically disabled for builds you run from